by Gaurav Dubey (MS Biotechnology)

 Co-Founder & President, Karmik, LLC

-Studies have shown that adjunctive medication assisted treatment (MAT) therapy, along with adequate behavioral interventions, provide the best opportunity for patients to achieve long-lasting, successful recovery from opiate addiction.
+Studies have shown that adjunctive medication-assisted treatment (MAT) therapy, along with adequate behavioral interventions, provides the best opportunity for patients to achieve a long-lasting, successful recovery from opiate addiction.
 The three pharmacologic agents used in MAT therapy are methadone, buprenorphine, and extended-release naltrexone (also known as Vivitrol).
 This blog will explore buprenorphine (sometimes referred to colloquially as “bupe”) maintenance therapy, its clinical utility in treating opioid addiction, and various risks that are worth noting when considering this treatment modality.2

 Suboxone: The Most Commonly Used Formulation of Buprenorphine for MAT